These are some frequently asked questions about free early learning for three and four-year-olds, for parents.

 How do I find a childcare provider?

-There are about 100 private or voluntary-run providers, over 70 accredited childminders and eight nursery classes attached to schools where your child can access their free entitlement.
-For more information visit the family information service website.
+For information visit the family information service website.
 Contact the individual provider yourself to check availability and what they are able to offer.

-When is a child eligible for a free place?
+When is a child eligible for a free three year old place?

 Children become eligible for the free entitlement at the start of the funding period after their third birthday.
 They are eligible for up to two years before they reach compulsory school age, which is the school term after their fifth birthday.
 These dates are set by the Department for Education.